CELL your Model: Contrastive Explanations for Large Language Models: Formulation

-Assuming bounded $\mathcal{X}$, Problem (\ref{eq:cem-llm}) is a combinatorial optimization problem over all possible prompts in $\mathcal{X}$.
-Note that this generalizes contrastive explanations \cite{CEM} or adversarial attacks \cite{carlini, l1adv} where typically $LLM(\cdot)$ is replaced by a classifier and the constraint is such that the predicted class of $x_0$ changes.
-Contrastive explanation methods further constrain the contrastive explanation, i.e., the solution to (\ref{eq:cem-llm}), to lie on a manifold that maintains it to be a realistic example.
-In the case of language generation, such constraints will be enforced by infilling masks, i.e., replacing missing word(s). \eat{ In order to formalize how we solve problem (\ref{eq:cem-llm}) in practice, denote by $\mathcal{X}_n$ the space of ordered lists of $n$ strings.
+\eat{ In order to formalize how we solve problem (\ref{eq:cem-llm}) in practice, denote by $\mathcal{X}_n$ the space of ordered lists of $n$ strings.
 For example, the list \texttt{[``The boy ran", ``a race and", ``crossed the finish", ``line"]} $\in\mathcal{X}_4$.
-We define a function $\texttt{split\_tokens(x)}$ that take string $x$ and returns a list of substrings such that the concatenation of them is $x$.
-For example, given the string $x$\,=\,\texttt{``The boy ran a race and crossed the finish line"}, $\mbox{split\_tokens}(x)$ could result in the list above.
-Note the function \texttt{split\_tokens$(\cdot)$} can be chosen to output lists of unigrams or any other breakup of a string.
+We define a function $\texttt{split\_prompt(x)}$ that take string $x$ and returns a list of substrings such that the concatenation of them is $x$.
+For example, given the string $x$\,=\,\texttt{``The boy ran a race and crossed the finish line"}, $\mbox{split\_prompt}(x)$ could result in the list above.
+Note the function \texttt{split\_prompt$(\cdot)$} can be chosen to output lists of unigrams or any other breakup of a string.
 Define $\mbox{mask}(x,Z,j)$ as a function that inputs a prompt $x$, list of substrings $Z$, and index $j$, and outputs a prompt with the $j^{th}$ substring in $Z$ that appears in $x$ replaced by a \texttt{<mask>} token. }